jongpie/NebulaLogger/README.md

 For more details, check out the `LogMessage` class [documentation](https://jongpie.github.io/NebulaLogger/logger-engine/LogMessage).

-### Adding Custom Post-Processors for Log__c and LogEntry__c
+### Adding Custom Post-Processors for Log\_\_c and LogEntry\_\_c

-If you want to add your own automation to the `Log__c` or `LogEntry__c` objects, you leverage Apex or Flow.
+If you want to add your own automation to the `Log__c` or `LogEntry__c` objects, you can leverage Apex or Flow to define "post-processors" - the logger system will then automatically run the post-processors after each trigger event (BEFORE_INSERT, BEFORE_UPDATE, AFTER_INSERT, AFTER_UPDATE, and so on)

 -   Flow post-processors: your Flow should be built with 2 input parameters
     1. `records` - The list of logger records being processed (`Log__c` or `LogEntry__c` records)
-    1. `oldRecords` - The list of logger records as they exist in the datatabase - this is only populated when running in the context of `Trigger.isUpdate`
+    2. `oldRecords` - The list of logger records as they exist in the datatabase - this is only populated when running in the context of `Trigger.isUpdate`
+    3. `triggerOperation` - The name of the current trigger operation (such as BEFORE_INSERT, BEFORE_UPDATE, etc.)
 -   Apex post-processors: your Apex class should implement `LoggerHandler.PostProcessor` and the method `executePostProcessors(List<SObject> loggerRecords, Map<Id, SObject> oldLoggerRecordsById)`.
 For example:

     ```java
-    public with sharing class ExamplePostProcessor implements LoggerHandler.PostProcessor {
+    public class ExamplePostProcessor implements LoggerHandler.PostProcessor {
         public void execute(List<Log__c> logs, Map<Id, SObject> oldLoggerRecordsById) {
             switch on Trigger.operationType {
                 when BEFORE_INSERT {